menu

 Finally, a unique way of commuting is simply not to.
 And in the Central Business District neighborhood, analysis shows that 29.5% of the residents work from home, avoiding a commute altogether.
 This may not seem like a large number, but it is a higher proportion of people working from home than is found in 96.6% of the neighborhoods in the United States.
 One thing NeighborhoodScout's research reveals is that the wealthier and/or more isolated the neighborhood, the greater the proportion of residents who choose to work from home.

-American households most often have a car, and regularly they have two or three.
-But households in the Central Business District neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Central Business District neighborhood have a highly unusual car ownership.
 53.8% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 98.9% of U.S. neighborhoods.

 Did you know that the Central Business District neighborhood has more Romanian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 2.2% of this neighborhood's residents have Romanian ancestry.